Introducing Open Public

 opub run codex

-opub setup stores the capped compute key in the system credential store and writes non-secret agent configuration. opub run starts the agent with the right credentials and refreshes a local, secretless MCP session for project context.
+opub setup stores the compute key in the system credential store and writes non-secret agent configuration. opub run starts the agent with the right credentials and refreshes a local, secretless MCP session for project context.

 That session context can say which project, compute key, and agent were launched.
 It does not prove what the maintainer typed, what the model answered, which files changed, or which issue was fixed.